Pistons vs. Magic odds, prediction, time: 2026 NBA playoff picks, April 25 best bets by proven model

 The top-seeded Detroit Pistons will look to regain control of their best-of-seven series when they meet the eighth-seeded Orlando Magic in Game 3 of their Eastern Conference first-round playoff matchup on Saturday in the 2026 NBA playoffs.
 Detroit evened the series at 1-1 with a 98-83 win over Orlando on Wednesday.
 The Pistons (60-22), who won the Central Division, are 28-13 on the road this season.
 The Magic (45-37), who finished second in the Southeast Division, are 26-15 on their home court.

 Tipoff from Kia Center in Orlando, Fla., is set for 1 p.m.
 ET.
-The Pistons lead the all-time postseason series 13-8, and have won 12 of the past 14 playoff meetings with the Magic.
-The Pistons are 2.5-point favorites in the latest Pistons vs. Magic odds from FanDuel Sportsbook, while the over/under for total points scored is 213.5.
+The Pistons are 2.5-point favorites in the latest Pistons vs. Magic odds from FanDuel Sportsbook, while the over/under for total points scored is 215.5.
 Before making any Magic vs. Pistons picks, check out the Pistons vs. Magic predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the first full week of the 2026 NBA playoffs on a sizzling 24-9 roll (73%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.